adlnet/CATAPULT/docs/cts/index.markdown

 When you launch an AU, you'll see the content in an iframe or a new window (depending on the course structure and configuration) alongside a running log of statements and other session events that will be updated as you progress through the AU.
-You'll also see a "Close" button that will return you to the Conformance Test page, and an "Abandon" button that will issue an abandoned statement and cause any subsequent statements from the AU to be rejected.
+You'll also see a "Close" button that will return you to the Test Details page, and an "Abandon" button that will issue an abandoned statement and cause any subsequent statements from the AU to be rejected.

 <figure>